Space Safety and Sustainability Project Group

 Rachita is an Aerospace Engineer at the FAA’s Office of Commercial Space Transportation in Washington D.C.
 In her current role, she leads the comprehensive safety evaluation process to authorize U.S. commercial space operations, with a focus on human spaceflight missions.
 She also actively collaborates with other government entities to enable safe and sustainable integration of commercial space operations into the current global framework.
 Prior to her current role, Rachita graduated from The Ohio State University, with a B.S. degree in Aeronautical and Astronautical Engineering with Honors.
 At OSU, she was awarded with the 2020 Aerospace Engineering Outstanding Senior Award and was a part of the Global Option in Engineering Program, though which she completed aerospace internships in India and Poland.
 Rachita is passionate about advancing space exploration responsibly, and she strives to make a meaningful impact through sustained international collaboration.

-Project Group Partnerships Lead
+Project Group Partnerships Co-Lead

 Salman Ali Thepdawala